Shanti Roney

 Shanti Grau Roney (born 24 November 1970) is a Swedish actor.
 While his film credits include nearly twenty movies, most of these have been limited to a domestic or Scandinavian release.
 One notable exception is Lukas Moodysson's film Together (2000) which gathered acclaim at film festivals worldwide.

 In television, he had a prominent role in the popular series Tusenbröder while also featuring in the Danish series The Eagle which won an International Emmy Award in 2005.
 In 2011, Roney had a leading role in Crime Drama Arne Dahl.

-Shanti Roney is brother to Nunu and Marimba Roney.
+Shanti Roney is brother to Marimba Roney.